Charged at 16%

 When we first started our business and I would go into one of the local paper tiendas (shops) to purchase office supplies, I would always ask first if they could/would give me a Factura.
 Most times they would say “yes” (because they wanted to make the sale), but I would need to come back next Tuesday to get it.
 They hoped I wouldn’t, but if I did, they would tell me to come back again.

 Many of these Mom and Pop stores don’t exist officially so they don’t have a tax number and therefore cannot give you a Factura.
-And even if they do, they prefer not to and usually aren’t charging the 15% tax on the item, so if you insist on getting the receipt, the item will go up in price by the amount of the tax.
+And even if they do, they prefer not to and usually aren’t charging the 16% tax on the item, so if you insist on getting the receipt, the item will go up in price by the amount of the tax.
+However, in recent years the government has been clamping down and finding ways of taxing small business owners.

 I soon caught on and just had to make the conscious decision that if I bought the item from small shops, the realization was that we would not be able to expense it.
 So for big ticket items, we would make the trip to Guadalajara to a larger store, like Office Depot, that would give Facturas.